scottransom/presto/README.md

   http://docs.scipy.org/doc/numpy/dev/gitwash/index.html
 If you plan on doing any significant development, please let me know and I'll either add you as a developer, or we can push/pull changes via git/github (see the "gitwash" document above).

-Code contributions and/or patches to fix bugs are most welcome!
+*Code contributions and/or patches to fix bugs are most welcome!*

+### Final Thoughts:
-Final Thoughts: Please let me know if you decide to use PRESTO for any "real" searches.
+Please let me know if you decide to use PRESTO for any "real" searches.
 And if you find anything with it, it would be great if you would cite either my thesis or whichever of the two papers listed above is appropriate.
 Thanks!

+### Acknowledgements:
-Acknowledgements: Big thanks go to Steve Eikenberry for his help developing the algorithms, Dunc Lorimer for the basic code which is used to process BCPM and WAPP data, David Kaplan for lots of help with the GBT SPIGOT code, Jason Hessels for many contributions to the Python routines (and along with Maggie Livingstone for the rednoise reduction routine), Anne Archibald (for significant help with the recent accelsearch improvements), and Paul Demorest, Paul Ray, Ingrid Stairs, Fernando Camilo, Cees Bassa, Patrick Lazarus, Mike Keith, Slavko Bogdanov, and Paulo Freire for many comments and suggestions (and even some patches!).
+Big thanks go to Steve Eikenberry for his help developing the algorithms, Dunc Lorimer for the basic code which is used to process BCPM and WAPP data, David Kaplan for lots of help with the GBT SPIGOT code, Jason Hessels for many contributions to the Python routines (and along with Maggie Livingstone for the rednoise reduction routine), Anne Archibald (for significant help with the recent accelsearch improvements), and Paul Demorest, Paul Ray, Paul Scholz, Ingrid Stairs, Fernando Camilo, Cees Bassa, Patrick Lazarus, Mike Keith, Slavko Bogdanov, and Paulo Freire for many comments and suggestions (and even some patches!).